 Manifest (Final Year Only)

 Students complete and present a Capstone project during Manifest, a month-long term in San Francisco, following the final semester of year four in your city of residence.
-Students should anticipate additional costs in the fourth year to cover tuition, housing, expenses, and travel for the additional month in San Francisco.
+Students should anticipate an additional cost of $3,950 in the fourth year to cover tuition, housing, expenses, and travel for the additional month in San Francisco.
 As with other costs associated with a Minerva education, Manifest costs are eligible for financial aid.